BirdVox/bv_context_adaptation/progress.md

 12. [READY] Predict PCEN convnets with augmentation excepting noise on clips.
 Parallelize over units (6) and trials (10).

-13. [READY] Predict PCEN convnets with augmentation excepting noise on full nights.
+13. [0 TO 4 IN PROGRESS] Predict PCEN convnets with augmentation excepting noise on full nights.
 Parallelize over units (6) and trials (10).

 14. Threshold PCEN convnet predictions with augmentation excepting noise on full night data.
 Parallelize over units (6) and trials (10).